 6. Linking tools are a problem – although they are necessary for joining in with memes, they also collect a huge amount of data which is then – you guessed it – sold to data brokers and advertising networks to be added to profiles.
 If anyone can find a linking tool which respects European privacy standards (which are, on paper at least, the strongest in the world) then please let me know!

-Thanks for reading.
 I have a non-compete clause in my day job contract, so I can’t do any official consultancy work on this, but I can try to signpost to useful info to help answer any questions that might sidle into the comments below.
+[I’m freelance now, so if you’d like a consultation on how to make your site more eprivacy-friendly, please get in touch with me via Twitter.
+NB: I will require you to agree to a confidentiality arrangement that protects my pseudonymity before I start talking with my professional hat on!]